-The information published in this care guide refers to the performance of PERMAGUARD products in specific tests conducted under laboratory conditions.
+The information published in this care guide refers to the performance of PERMAGUARD® products in specific test conducted under laboratory conditions.
 Results may vary under actual conditions.

 This information is not a guarantee and does not relieve the user from the responsibility of the proper and safe use of the product and all cleaning agents.
 The use of certain agents can be harmful to the surface appearance and lifespan of viruly.
 Spradling, its agents, and assigns assume no responsibility resulting from the use of such cleaning agents to the virul, Spradling's coated fabrics treated with PERMAGUARD' protective finish are resistant to most common stains.
-However existing dyes and pigments in some stalling agent have the ability for create a permanent stain if not treated
+However existing dyes and pigments in some staining agent by any the ballity for create a permanent stain if not treated